gnuradio/pybombs/README.md

     # You can also do pybombs config --env CC clang
 ```

-## git
+## <a name="git"></a>git cache (reference repository)

 Many packages specify git source repositories.
-Because there's a lot of git
-interaction, pybombs has some tools to make your life working with git easier.
+Because there's a lot of git interaction, pybombs has some tools to make your life working with git easier.

-### git cache (reference repository)

-If you use PyBOMBS a lot, and have many prefixes with similar content, you'll
-be cloning the same repos over and over again.
-You can set up a git cache, or
-reference repository, to locally store objects and hence reduce clone times.
+You can set up a git cache, or reference repository, to store  objects locally, and hence reduce clone times.

 The simplest way to set this up is to run

-    $ pybombs git make-ref
+    pybombs git make-ref

-It will create the reference repository (which will then be used in subsequent)
-clones, and configure your PyBOMBS accordingly.
+It will create the reference repository (which will then be used in subsequent) clones, and configure your PyBOMBS accordingly.
 See

-    $ pybombs git make-ref --help
+    pybombs git make-ref --help

 for more use cases.

-If you already have a reference repository elsewhere, simply point PyBOMBS to
+If you already have a reference repository elsewhere, simply point PyBOMBS to it:
-it:

-    $ pybombs config git-cache /path/to/ref
+    pybombs config git-cache /path/to/ref

+## Testing specific platforms

+For testing distributions, PyBOMBS uses Docker containers.
+To make the
+statement "PyBOMBS is fully functional on platform XYZ", a specific container
+for said platform is run using the test framework.
+For example, to test
+Fedora 26, the following command can be run:

+    ./run-tests.sh --skip-pylint --container=fedora26

+The Dockerfiles are stored in `tests/docker/*`.
+It is easy to add containers
+to include more distributions, and submitting new Dockerfiles is heavily
+encouraged.
+Note that distributions can have subtle differences, and the
+Dockerfiles can be used as a reference on how exactly to set up PyBOMBS on a
+specific distribution.

+If the tests pass, a distribution is usually considered functional.
+This does
+not mean that everything will automatically work on someone's computer running
+this distribution, but that's usually because local settings weren't taken into
+account.

+## <a name="license"></a>License

+Copyright 2015-2019 Free Software Foundation, Inc.

+This file is part of PyBOMBS

+PyBOMBS is free software; you can redistribute it and/or modify
+it under the terms of the GNU General Public License as published by
+the Free Software Foundation; either version 3, or (at your option)
+any later version.

+PyBOMBS is distributed in the hope that it will be useful,
+but WITHOUT ANY WARRANTY; without even the implied warranty of
+MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+GNU General Public License for more details.

+You should have received a copy of the GNU General Public License
+along with PyBOMBS; see the file COPYING.
+If not, write to
+the Free Software Foundation, Inc., 51 Franklin Street,
+Boston, MA 02110-1301, USA.